Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/Windows Settings.md

 ## :material-monitor-screenshot: Desktop Icons

-This file will take you to the Windows Settings page for Desktop Icon settings.
-On this page, you can change what default icons you want to view on your desktop.
+This file will take you to the Windows Settings page for desktop icon settings.
+On this page, you can change what icons you want to see on your desktop.

 ## :material-alphabetical: Language

 This file will take you to the Windows Settings page for language settings.
-You can change the display and input language of your AtlasOS installation on this page.
+You can change the display and input language of your Atlas installation on this page.

 ## :material-account-eye-outline: Privacy

 This file will take you to the Windows Settings page for Privacy.
-On this page, you can change how private your AtlasOS installation is.
+On this page, you can change how private your Atlas installation is.

 ## :material-globe-model: Region